dwebdesigner-josh/RoomToRoam/readme.md

 1. TODO - general:
    - slide.js:

          TODO: responsive styling of slide images heights/aspect ratios
+         TODO: clarify media query further to differentiate between what's just a narrow desktop window and what's actually a mobile browser
+         TODO: add scroll (swipe) function (optional) on mobile instead of the single click, possibly use it to replace the transition delay functions
+         TODO: OPTIMIZE slide.js (SEE slideoptimized.js to get started)

     - prefers-reduced-motion media query on nav menu -  fix so opacity transition actually works and translate transition actually stops happening
     - set up prefers-reduced-motion accessibility feature for tree logo transformation transition and swirl animation disabling as well